Steamboat graduate takes 4th at high dive World Championships with hopes to compete in Olympics

 “I was just messing around at the diving board at the wave pool in Craig, and one of the lifeguards told me to stay for dive practice.”
 Bradley said.

 Fix said Bradley’s gymnastics background allowed her to excel early on and her love of the sport helped her improve.
-She won four straight regional diving championships, and her senior year, she took second at the 2010 Colorado State Championships.
+She won four straight regional diving championships, and during her senior year, she took second at the 2010 Colorado State Championships.
 That same year, Bradley was named the Colorado State Diver of the Year.

 “She was the one I knew right off the bat, that if she sticks with it, she’ll be the one that goes the furthest,” Fix said.